 The mineral processing flowsheet for the Bandeira project is designed to maximize lithium recovery and quality.
-It features a two-stage crushing circuit, which includes a Jaw crusher and a Gyratory Cone crusher, followed by dry screening classification.
-The coarse and mid fractions undergo ore sorting and Dense Media Separation (DMS) to produce a final SC5.5 Li2O concentrate.
+It features a two-stage crushing circuit, followed by dry screening classification.
+The coarse and mid fractions undergo ore sorting and Dense Media Separation (DMS) to produce a final 5.5% Li2O concentrate.

-The underground mine is expected to produce ore with an average Li2O grade of 1.16% over the Life of Mine (LOM), considering a mined dilution rate of 17.0%.
-The ore sorting process is expected to enhance the ore quality by removing undesirable dilution materials, mainly schist, and non-lithium-bearing minerals such as feldspar and muscovite.
-This process improves the lithium oxide grade to approximately 1.50%, providing a higher-quality feed for the DMS while rejecting barren uneconomical waste.
-Based on Heavy Liquid Separation (HLS) bench scale test work completed by the Company, ore sorting and DMS pilot plant operations, the overall Li2O recovery is projected to reach 68.9%.
+The underground mine is expected to produce ore with an average Li2O grade of 1.16% over the Life of Mine (LOM)Based on Heavy Liquid Separation (HLS) bench scale test work completed by the Company, ore sorting and DMS pilot plant operations, the overall Li2O recovery is projected to reach 68.9%.